You want smart political talk without the meltdowns?

 They made up their minds.

-My my advice is immediately you must contact your doctor.
+So, but I will say this: vaxed or unvaxed, my advice is immediately, you must contact your doctor.

-What I have seen with older people, even with preexisting conditions, vaxxed and unvaxxed, getting the infusion within 24 hours has worked every time that I know of and I know of a lot of cases.
+What I have seen with older people, even with pre-existing conditions, vaxxed and unvaxed, getting the infusion within 24 hours has worked every time that I know of, and I know of a lot of cases.

-I mean, once you're on a ventilator, it's it's it becomes a crapshoot.
+I mean, once you're on a ventilator, it becomes a crapshoot.

-Well um I hope everybody can pray for this your friend, and I wish him well.
+Well, I hope everybody can pray for this, your friend, and I wish him well.

 I don't want anybody to die.